Air quality management in the city

 Air quality action plan

 In 2013 Brighton & Hove City Council declared two Air Quality Management Areas (AQMA maps below) for nitrogen dioxide.
-This required the City Council to write an Air Quality Action Plan as follows:
+This required the council to write an Air Quality Action Plan as follows:

 The Air Quality Action Plan focus area is considered in the Community Insight Report (PDF 1 MB).
 The Communities Insight Report compliments the Equalities Impact Assessment (PDF 65 KB) that considers the potential impacts the Air Quality Action Plan might have on protected groups.
 There is more information on Equalities Impact Assessments on our Equality pages.